kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 * Helm chart upgrades can be error prone, handling upgrades in code offer fine-grained control
 * Edge cases and caveats can be easily discovered in various production-ready reference implementations

-As a disadvantage the maintance of a library for holistic lifecycle management of resources has to be mentioned, which requires some initial effort.
+On the other hand, maintaining the library for the holistic lifecycle management of resources requires some initial effort.

 ### Which deployment option will be used?
 Deployment by code, because of aforementioned benefits